 How to make these beet and black bean burgers

-True, there is a little bit of preparation that involves the oven that might be the last thing you want to do when it’s warm, but it’s not for long and I’m afraid it is really the only way I can think to both pre-cook and dry out the mushrooms and beetroot, to help give a good overall consistency to the end burger.
+I’ll be honest, you have a little bit of preparation for these.
+Plus, using the oven might be the last thing you want to do when it’s warm (at least in my house).
+However, it’s not on for long and I’m afraid it is really the only way I can think to both pre-cook and dry out the mushrooms and beetroot.
+Doing this really helps both the overall consistency and flavor of the end burger.

 After that, though, it’s simply a case of throwing everything in the food processor, mixing until combined and then forming your burgers.
 Cooking them on the grill is a breeze.
 It’s worth leaving them to cool a little while before you cook them to help them hold together and not stick.
-I left them around two hours and they held together really well, in fact better than many store-bought ones I have seen and as good as meat burgers.
+I left them around two hours and they held together really well.
+In fact, I’d say these held together better than many store-bought ones I have seen and as good as meat burgers.

 I did debate about leaving out the egg so they are also vegan, as the consistency was pretty good they probably would have held together OK, but I was a little nervous in case they disintegrated when they met the grill.
 Now I’ve tried them with egg, though, I’ll try to be brave and give it a go without, or replace with some flaxseed meal and let you know how it goes, assuming I remember.